-Healthcare workers across the United States often face long hours, a fast pace, and stress from a job that can have life-or-death consequences — a fact that is no truer than now with COVID-19 sweeping the country.
+Healthcare workers across the United States often face long hours, a fast pace, and stress from a job that can have life-or-death consequences.

 While taking care of others, it's not uncommon for hospital personnel to ignore their own health.
 For that reason, maintaining the wellbeing of employees should be a top priority for hospitals and health systems.

 If your hospital is going to be the epicenter of health in your community and tell patients how to care for themselves, it's only reasonable that your organization's culture reflects, and leadership and workforce model, healthy lifestyles.

 Ensuring the health and wellness of team members should be a priority in any company, regardless of industry, but it's even more important in hospitals, for two reasons:

 - Hospitals are one of the first places people go when they feel sick.
 To care for others, hospital employees must stay healthy;